LuccaRebelloToledo/backend-test-viavarejo/README.md

 # Old technical test for backend vacancy

+I took this challenge to practice my skills and study.

 ## The challenge

 Its objective is to create an endpoint so that we can simulate the purchase of a product, it must return a list of installments, plus interest based on the SELIC rate of 1.15% per month (if possible, consult the rate in real time), only when the number of installments exceeds 06 (six) installments.